How to Run Automated Security Testing for DevSecOps

 Ease of Integration

 A central aspect of DevOps is automation, so it only makes sense to also automate security testing.
-Doing so makes it a lot easier to integrate it in the daily workflow of a team.
+Scripting these tests makes it a lot easier to integrate it in the daily workflow of a team.
 Security checks can run automatically in the background and notify the team if any vulnerabilities are found.
-Or they can be integrated in the build process and fail the build if there are new security threats.
+Or they can be part of the continuous integration process and fail the build if there are new security threats.
 This constant testing delivers a more secure and reliable product than manual tests would have done because manual tests are inevitably run less regularly.

 Ease of Expansion